Umbel convexity and the geometry of trees: Markov and diamond convexity of Heisenberg groups

-In this section we discuss some natural relaxations of the tripod inequality and of Markov convexity.
-But before starting this discussion, we first fulfill our promise from Section 5 and show that Heisenberg groups over $p$-uniformly convex Banach spaces are Markov $2p$-convex.
+In this section we fulfill our promise from Section \ref{sec:examples} and show that Heisenberg groups over $p$-uniformly convex Banach spaces are Markov $2p$-convex.
+This fact will follow from a ``parallelogram convexity inequality" analogous to the following parallelogram inequality holding in a Banach space $\banX$ that is $p$-uniformly convex with constant $K$: for all $x,y\in \banX$